hm-lang/core/proposals/README.md

 ### line continuations

 Lines can be continued at a +2 indent from the originating line, though there are some special rules here when parentheses are involved.
-If an open parenthesis is encountered at the end of the line, and the next lines are only at +1 indent, then we assume an array is being constructed.
+If an open bracket is encountered at the end of the line, and the next lines are only at +1 indent, then we assume an array is being constructed.
 If `:` is encountered in what otherwise might be a line-continued array, we assume we're creating a store.
 If the line after an open